Home

 And fiber does the trick!

 Dietary fiber binds cholesterol and bile in the digestive tract, preventing their reabsorbtion and re-circulation.
 If less cholesterol is absorbed, its level in the blood goes down.
-The liver makes bile from cholesterol and if more bile is lost in the gut, the liver will use up cholesterol to replace the bile, again resulting in lower cholesterol levels. high fiber cholesterol More and more researchers are becoming believers in the importance of dietary fiber and its role as our first line of defense against high cholesterol.
+The liver makes bile from cholesterol and if more bile is lost in the gut, the liver will use up cholesterol to replace the bile, again resulting in lower cholesterol levels.
+More and more researchers are becoming believers in the importance of dietary fiber and its role as our first line of defense against high cholesterol.

 A study published in the Journal of the American College of Nutrition (1998;17:601-608), included sixty-six men ages twenty to forty-five.
 Each of them consumed cookies containing one of three different fibers: oat bran, psyllium or wheat bran.
 In addition, the researchers counseled all the men on ways to reduce the amount of fat in their diets and encouraged them to eat less meat.